FernandoWahl/bruno/README.md

 ## Introduction

+FORKED REPOSITORY FROM THE ORIGINAL REPO.
+Updates:
+1. Support search using `like` for mysql

 A Laravel base controller class and a trait that will enable to add filtering, sorting, eager loading and pagination to your resource URLs.